ccolas/ccolas.github.io/_projects/2022-03-20-cppnworld.md

 5. Occasional mutations introduce new nodes or connections
 6. The process repeats with each generation progressively developing more complex and aesthetically interesting patterns

-What's fascinating about this approach is how it mirrors both natural evolution and traditional artistic refinement.
-Much like artists refine their technique through practice and iteration, these visual universes evolve through successive generations, inheriting and recombining successful visual elements.

 ### Geospatial Windows Between Worlds

 A key aspect of this project is the relationship between real-world locations and the generated visuals.
 Each color universe exists as a complete mathematical entity, but we can only peek into it through "windows" placed at specific coordinates.

-When opening windows at nearby locations, we observe similar patterns—just as nearby windows in a physical building would reveal similar views.
-Windows opened in more distant locations show more divergent patterns, reflecting their separation in the input space of the generating function.
+When opening windows at nearby locations, we observe similar patterns --- just as nearby windows in a physical building would reveal similar views.
+Windows opened in more distant locations show more different patterns, reflecting their separation in the input space of the generating function.

-For this project, I opened windows located at my own residence and at the homes of friends, creating a network of viewports into these alternative realities.
+For this project, I opened windows located at my own residence and at the homes of friends, creating a network of openings into these alternative realities.
 The resulting collection of images forms a kind of visual geography --- a mapping between our physical world and these computational color spaces.

 ### Gallery of Evolved Visual Universes

 Below are eighteen evolved universes, each shown through nine different windows.
-The diversity of patterns demonstrates how the evolutionary process generates a wide range of visual aesthetics—from organic, flowing forms to geometric, structured patterns.
+The diversity of patterns demonstrates how the evolutionary process generates a wide range of visual aesthetics --- from organic, flowing forms to geometric, structured patterns.

 <div class="gallery" data-columns="3">
     <img src="/images/projects/cppnworld/id2.jpg">